elijahjcobb/elijahcobb/updates/dotmd.md

 [Open dotmd.app](https://dotmd.app)

-I have always used Markdown for notes, documentation, etc. For a long time I used, then I moved to [Typora](https://typora.io/), then moved to start using [StackEdit](https://stackedit.io/).
+I have always used Markdown for notes, documentation, etc. For a long time I used Notable, then I moved to Typora, then moved to start using StackEdit.
 All three of these are great, and all three of these are the best at something.

 * **Notable:** Great tagging system, nice editor/preview window, reliable, buttery smooth.
 * **Typora:** I really like the UI/UX, the editor previews the markdown at the same time and I really liked that it did not prohibit me but made my tying faster.